 Amounts available for distribution to shareholders.
 Amounts available for distribution to shareholders are based on the Company's non-consolidated statutory accounts prepared in accordance with RAR, which differ significantly from US GAAP (see Note 2).
 The statutory accounts are the basis for profit distribution and other appropriations.
 Russian legislation identifies the basis of distribution as the current period net profit calculated in accordance with RAR.
 However, this legislation and other statutory laws and regulations dealing with distribution rights are open to legal interpretation.
-For the years ended December 31, 2004 and 2003, the Company had a statutory current profit of RR 24,626 million and RR 11,415 million, respectively, as reported in the published statutory accounts of the Company.
+For the years ended December 31, 2005 and 2004, the Company had a statutory current profit of RR 36,563 million and RR 24,626 million, respectively, as reported in the published statutory accounts of the Company.

-At the extraordinary general meeting of shareholders on November 6, 2004, interim dividends of RR 0.67 per common share and RR 1.00 per preferred share, expressed in nominal Russian Roubles, were approved for the nine months ended September 30, 2004 for all shareholders.
+At the general meeting of shareholders on June 30, 2006, final 2005 dividends of RR 1 per common share and RR 1 per preferred share, expressed in nominal Russian Roubles, were approved for all shareholders.